 Acts 24:15 having hope toward God, which they themselves also wait for, [that] there is about to be a rising again of the dead, both of righteous and unrighteous; [YLT] – (the Greek word “Mello” which means “about to be” is neutered of its time essence by most translations)

 Acts 2:16-21 But this is what was uttered through the prophet Joel: 17 ” ‘And in the last days it shall be, God declares, that I will pour out my Spirit on all flesh, and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams; 18 even on my male servants and female servants in those days I will pour out my Spirit, and they shall prophesy.
 19 And I will show wonders in the heavens above and signs on the earth below, blood, and fire, and vapor of smoke; 20 the sun shall be turned to darkness and the moon to blood, before the day of the Lord comes, the great and magnificent day.
 21 And it shall come to pass that everyone who calls upon the name of the Lord shall be saved.’
-(AD 64 or earlier) Upon first glance one might think it strange that Peter includes the apocolyptic events in this prophetic Word from Joel.
-How do “I will pour out my Spirit on all flesh” and “the sun shall be turned into darkness, and the moon into blood” fit in the at Penetcost?
-Peter is describing the “Christ event”, a 40 year antitype of the Exodus—it ran from Pentecost (AD 30) to Holocaust (AD 70) and was to occur at the end of the “last days”.
+(AD 64 or earlier) Upon first glance, one might think it strange that Peter includes the apocalyptic events in this prophetic Word from Joel.
+How do “I will pour out my Spirit on all flesh” and “the sun shall be turned into darkness and the moon into blood” fit-in at Penetcost?
+Peter is describing the “Christ event”, a 40-year antitype of the Exodus—it ran from Pentecost (AD 30) to Holocaust (AD 70) and was to occur at the end of the “last days”.
 We must study the Apocalyptic language of not only the parallel Second Testament passages of Rev 6:12-17, 2Pet 3:10-12, Matt 24:30; but also First Testament writings of Isa 13, Isa 34, Ez 32, Micah 1, Nahum 1 etc. Peter is not speaking of the end of the world but the end of the Old Covenant.